stanfordjournalism/stanford-progj-2020/docs/python/portable_paths.md

 We can then look up and use the value in our scripts, allowing us to avoid hard-coding such sensitive information into the script itself.

 In a similar fashion, the [DataKit](../datakit.md) [project template](https://github.com/stanfordjournalism/cookiecutter-stanford-progj) we've been using automatically creates a few helpful environment variables.
-These variables are stored in a hidden `.env` file in each project, and are [automatically exported](https://pipenv.readthedocs.io/en/latest/advanced/#automatic-loading-of-env) (without need for using the `export` command explicitly) our project's virtual environment whe we run `pipenv shell`.
+These variables are stored in a hidden `.env` file in each project, and are [automatically loaded](https://pipenv.readthedocs.io/en/latest/advanced/#automatic-loading-of-env) (without need for using the `export` command explicitly) into our project's virtual environment whe we run `pipenv shell`.

 ```
 ~> cd ~/code/comm-177p-assignment-1